 If you have special dietary needs, we will do our best to accommodate that.
 Please let us know in the 'Anything else you think we should know' section of the form.

 - What if I have a physical challenge with stairs?

-As is typical of older Bruges homes, the residency room is up several flights of stairs, and the shower is also upstairs, which may be unsuitable for wheelchair users or people who have difficulty with stairs.
-We will do our best to accommodate any other challenges.
+We will have accomodation and accessibility details closer to the residency application opening date.
 Please let us know in the 'Anything else you think we should know' section of the form so we can work through any logistics with you.